shaifalikanji/Udacity-Project-3-Classic-Arcade-Game/README.md

 ## **Startup summary**:

-•	Plan your code first: so, your code is structured, clean, precise and easy to understand.
+1. Plan your code first: so, your code is structured, clean, precise and easy to understand.
-•	Please note: when creating objects focus on the properties (characteristics of the object) and methods (using functions define what exactly does your object do).
-Please choose either Plain JavaScript/ES6 JavaScript features to code your game.
+2. Please note: when creating objects focus on the properties (characteristics of the object) and methods (using functions define what exactly does your object do).
+3. You can choose either Plain JavaScript/ES6 JavaScript features to code your game.
-•	If you choose to use ES6, create one object class and constructor.
-Then use the “new” keyword and create new objects for the (player) and (enemy).
-The new objects will inherit properties and methods(functions) from the original object class.
+4. If you choose to use ES6, create one object class and constructor, then use the “new” keyword and create new objects for the (player) and (enemy).
+5. The new objects will inherit properties and methods(functions) from the original object class.
 Then create additional functions(methods)/properties for each “new object” defined.

 ## **Coding requirements for the game**: